sulmanweb/social-api/README.md

 - run `rails db:migrate` to migrate the latest schema.
 - run `rails db:seed` to seed initial data.
 - run `rails s` to run server
+- go to [http://localhost:3000/graphiql](http://localhost:3000/graphiql) for graphql ui with documentation

 ## To Contribute